 "Just to be able to let that pain go and be healed," she said, closing her eyes and taking a deep breath.

-Bobby Joe Long has been on Florida's death row for decades.
-If you think Lisa has forgiven him, think again.
+In 2015, Bobby Joe Long had been on Florida's death row for decades.

 I asked her if she would attend his execution.
 She didn't hesitate for a moment.

 "Yes," she told me.
 "And I already know the T-shirt I'm going to wear.
 It will have his name on the front -- Long -- and on the back -- 'Overdue.'
 Long Overdue," she explained, drawing an exclamation point in the air.

 There's no doubt that she'll be first in line to witness the execution.

 "I'm a survivor," she added, "and a warrior.
 There's no victim here."